 - The genetic and surgical enhancements required to become a Adeptus Astares means ending up around 7 feet tall before putting on your armour (which adds on another foot at least).
 And that's just the basic Space Marine.
 The Primarchs and God Emperor of Mankind were at least half again larger.

 - Giants in The Palladium Fantasy RPG come in most of the same flavors as D&D, and also include the noble Titans and the mutant Gigantes.
 These species also made their way to Rifts in various ways.
 A Titan runs what's left of Houston, Texas, and a mercenary Jotan (equivalent to a D&D Hill Giant) wears a suit of Power Armor that makes him look like a mech.
 The Jotuns of Norse mythology are in fact a combination of all these.

-- There have been a lot of giants in the history of Magic: The Gathering.
-The largest of all is probably the Hamletback Goliath which is large enough to have a hamlet on its back to start with (duh) and magically grows to stay bigger than everything it encounters.
+- The largest of all is probably the Hamletback Goliath which is large enough to have a hamlet on its back to start with (duh) and magically grows to stay bigger than everything it encounters.

 - RuneScape has many type of giants, including ice giants, fire giants, hill giants, moss giants, even a cloud giant.